What is auto negligence and how to to prove that the other driver was at fault

 3. Comparative negligence

-If you were behaving totally reasonably and the other drive was not, then that person could still be found to be 100% at fault, allowing you full recovery.
-This means that part of the challenge of proving an injury claim in Florida is not only showing the negligence of the other drive, but also proving your own reasonableness.
+If you were behaving totally reasonably and the other driver was not, then the other driver could still be found 100% at fault, allowing you full recovery.
+This means that part of the challenge of proving an injury claim in Florida is not only showing the negligence of the other driver but also proving your own reasonableness.

 Tips on what to do immediately after the crash and in the seconds, minutes and hours that follow.